pola14225/tinycom/README.md

 - dimensions less than 5x5cm
 - single, dual or quad core 1GHz CPU
 - 512GB or 1GB RAM
-- USB, HDMI, WIFI, Bluetooth, SD-card, camera
+- USB, HDMI, WIFI, Bluetooth, SD-card, camera, microphones
 - real-time clock with battery, on-board temperature sensor
 - **made only from widely available parts**
 - **can reliably be assembled at home with DIY tools**